MWillis10231/e-commerce-app/README.md

 * Editing your profile does nothing at present
 * Smaller mobile views can cause some visual oddities (non-centered items, missing stars etc.)
+* NaN, rounding and visual errors on client side when viewing cart

 ## Planned Improvements for v4.0: